rahul45kr/Banking_Management_System/README.md

-# Banking Record System
+# 🏦 Banking Management System

-This is a simple Banking Record Management System built using **Java and Spring Boot**.
+A simple **Banking Management System** built using **Core Java**, **Object-Oriented Programming (OOP)** concepts, and **Collections Framework**.
-It can store customer details, manage accounts, and handle basic banking operations.
+This project simulates real-world banking operations such as creating an account, depositing money, withdrawing funds, and viewing transaction details — all through a console-based interface.

 ---

-## Features
+## 🚀 Features
-- Add new customer records
+- Create new bank accounts
-- View customer/account details
 - Deposit and withdraw money
+- Check account balance
-- Update customer information
+- View all customer account details
-- Delete customer records
+- Delete an existing account
-- Store data in a database
+- Search account by account number or name
+- Data stored and managed using **Java Collections (HashMap, ArrayList)**

 ---

-## Technologies Used
+## 🧠 Concepts Used
+- **Core Java**
+- **Object-Oriented Programming (OOP)**
+  - Classes and Objects
+  - Inheritance
+  - Encapsulation
-- Java
+  - Abstraction
-- Spring Boot
+  - Polymorphism
-- MySQL
+- **Java Collections Framework**
+  - `HashMap` for account storage
+  - `ArrayList` for transaction history